saintmalik/blog.saintmalik.me/blog/2022-02-21-documentation-gateway-open-source.md

 So here is an opportunity for you to pick the errors, typos messages and fix, this is also very nice way of contributing.

-Yeah, thats all, so to the no code people, this are the ways you can start contributing to open source projects easily, you can also futher your learning about other <a href="https://medium.com/@anyebeblessing737/technical-documentations-simplified-7a9d9a38840b">types of documentation</a> that are available
+Yeah, thats all, so to the no code people, this are the ways you can start contributing to open source projects easily, you can also further your learning about other <a href="https://medium.com/@anyebeblessing737/technical-documentations-simplified-7a9d9a38840b">types of documentation</a> that are available

 This will provide you with a large scope of different ways of contributing to open source project via Documentation.